yifanguan/yifanguan.github.io/posts.md

 permalink: /posts/
 ---

-Share my ideas and thoughts
+Share my ideas and thoughts.
+I know there are typos. :)